R3bzya/action-wrapper/README.md

 #### *throwIfNot(mixed $condition, Throwable $throwable = new RuntimeException, bool $strict = false): ActionWrapper|static*

-The `throwIfNot` method will throw the given exception when the action result will be not equal to the given condition.
+The `throwIfNot` method will throw the given exception when the action result is not equal to the given condition.

 ```
 $this->throwIfNot(true);